whats-good/uniform-graphql/README.md

       expensiveField: async () => {
         /**
          * here, we're deferring the computation of
-         * "expensiveField" throuah an async thunk, so
+         * "expensiveField" through an async thunk, so
          * that it’s only computed when it's necessary.
          */
         return expensiveThingsStore.findByUserId(args.id);